CiscoCloud/vaquero-docs/docs/current/README.md

 - `Gitter`: Configuration for listening to git webhooks.
 - `GitHook`: An array for all githooks to listen to.
 - `SoT:` An array for specific sources of truth.
 Git updater receives webhooks from github.
 Local: will use a local directory to update.
-- `Etcd`: (for high-availability servers only) specifies the information used to connect a running CoreOS Etcd instance to vaquero's own Etcd client.
+- `Etcd`: (for a vaquero server cluster / HA) specifies the information used to connect a running CoreOS Etcd instance to vaquero's own Etcd client.
 Etcd is used to keep track of state, data models, and other information in a persistent, distributed KV store.
 - `DHCPMode`: Leaving the DHCPMode field empty will disable all DHCP Vaquero functionality.
-Using "proxy" enables ProxyDHCP.
-ProxyDHCP works with an existing DHCP Server to provide PXEBoot functionality, while leaving the managing and assigning of IP addresses to the other DHCP Server.
-Only enable this if you already have a DHCP server with entries for all the hosts in your Data Model.
+"Proxy" enables ProxyDHCP, which works with an existing DHCP Server to provide PXEBoot functionality.
+(Only enable proxy if you already have a DHCP server with entries for all the hosts in your Data Model.)
 Using "server" runs Vaquero as a DHCP server.
-Vaquero does not manage free address pools or leases; it simply assigns based of the static configuration defined in the data model.

 ### Configuration Fields In Detail